AdobeDocs/workfront.en/help/quicksilver/maestro/fields/formula-fields.md

 {{maestro-important-intro}}

-You can create custom fields in Adobe Workfront planning by referring to existing fields and connecting them by a formula.
+You can create custom fields in Adobe Workfront Planning by referring to existing fields and connecting them by a formula.
 You can do this by creating a custom Formula-type field.

 Formula fields generate a new value using existing values from other fields in a record type and a function that indicates how the existing values should be calculated.